musm/hdf5-build-output/README.md

-The point of this repo is to upload platform depedent variables that HDF5 uses in the compilation process.
+The point of this repo is to upload platform dependent variables that HDF5 uses in the compilation process.
 The goal is to use these outputs to enable easy cross-compilation to various target systems.

+## Steps

 Clone this repo then run the following and paste the output to this repo in a PR
 ```